syncfusion-content/js-api-docs/api/js/ejFileExplorer.md

-Fires when the items from grid view or tile view or largeicons view of FileExplorer control is unselected.
+Fires when the items from grid view or tile view or large icons view of FileExplorer control is unselected.

 <table class="params">
 <thead>